Organizational Modeling - What, Why, and How

 A third option is the matrix organizational model, which combines aspects of both the functional and market-oriented models.
 In this model, teams are formed around specific projects or initiatives, with members from various departments working together towards a common goal.

 Choosing the right organizational model depends on factors such as company size, industry niche, and business objectives.
-It's essential for businesses to carefully evaluate their options before deciding to ensure they choose an effective structure that will help them succeed in today's competitive landscape.
+It's essential for businesses to carefully evaluate their options before deciding to implement a new business strategy to ensure they choose an effective structure that will help them succeed in today's competitive landscape.

 Functional organizational model